guillaumevincent/Ansible-My-First-5-Minutes-On-A-Server/README.md

 See why it's probably better to stay on port 22 [Should I change the default SSH port on linux servers?](http://security.stackexchange.com/a/32311/26203)

 Thanks Cryonine

+### How to use the inventory file

+Having the write

+    --inventory-file='192.168.1.100,'

+is not optimal and makes the command innecessarily long quite fast when you add more and more servers.
+The solution is quite simple, edit the file called inventoire and add your own list of IPs.
+Or create your own (remember to also add it to the .gitignore file).

+    ansible-playbook --private-key=~/.ssh/id_rsa --ask-become-pass --ask-vault-pass -i inventoire bootstrap.yml

+If we want to limit the run of the playbook to just one machine:

+    ansible-playbook --private-key=~/.ssh/id_rsa --ask-become-pass --ask-vault-pass -i inventoire bootstrap.yml -l server1